 If you are using indoor rabbit ears style or other types of indoor antenna then using aluminum foil may indeed improve your signal.

-But, here are a few things to trial to see if aluminum foil can help boost your TV signal.
+But, here are a few things to try to see if aluminum foil can help boost your TV signal.

 Note: all these methods require trial and error.
 What works for one person, may not work for you.
 The science behind antennas is very precise and you may find that foil simply does not help you at all.